xurourou01/ComLM-m6Am/README.md

 python train.py
 ```

-After training, the models obtained from ten-fold cross-validation on the ten sub-training sets will be saved in the `checkpoints` folder, and you can use these models to perform testing.
+`train.py` performs ten‑fold cross‑validation on the ten sub-training sets, primarily for model selection and hyperparameter tuning, while the models saved in the `checkpoints` folder are used for internal validation.

 ### Testing
 For testing, You can run the following command to get the prediction results: